Aftersun: Plot

 In 1999, Scottish 11-year-old Sophie Patterson travels to a Turkish holiday resort with her 30-year-old father, Calum, who moved to London after separating amicably from her mother.
 Sophie records the holiday on a MiniDV camera, the footage of which is interspersed throughout the film.
-Over the course of the holiday, Sophie befriends and observes various teenage English tourists at the resort, often meeting and playing arcade games with a boy named Michael.
-Calum exhibits signs of depression, anxiety, and internal turmoil, which he tries to hide from Sophie beneath a facade of contentment.
-During his time alone, he practices tai chi and reads self-help books; he also smokes, which he hides from Sophie.
+Over the course of the holiday, Sophie befriends and observes various other teenage British tourists at the resort, including meeting and playing arcade games with a boy named Michael.
+Calum exhibits signs of depression and internal turmoil, which he tries to hide from Sophie beneath a facade of contentment.
+During his time alone, he practices tai chi and reads self-help books; he also hides his smoking from Sophie.

-One day, Sophie and Calum go scuba diving and she loses her expensive scuba mask; Calum feigns nonchalance, but Sophie senses his actual feelings, says she knows the mask was expensive, and comforts him.
+One day, Sophie and Calum go scuba diving.
+Sophie loses her expensive scuba mask; her father feigns nonchalance, but she senses his actual feelings and comforts him.
 Calum later tells their diving instructor that he is surprised he has lived to be 30.
-Soon after, Calum and Sophie go to a rug shop, where she sees him grapple with the cost of one he likes.
-He declines to buy the rug, but later returns alone and buys it.
+Soon after, the two go to a rug shop, where she sees him grapple with the cost of one he likes.
+He declines to buy the rug, but later returns alone to do so.

-The next night, Sophie and Calum attend a karaoke night and Sophie signs them up for a song.
-Calum refuses to sing with Sophie despite her insistence, and she sings "Losing My Religion" alone as Calum watches.
-Upset by being left alone by him, Sophie refuses to return to their room with him and hangs out with some other tourists she previously met playing billiards.
+The next night, Sophie and Calum attend a karaoke night during which the former signs them up for a song.
+Calum refuses to sing with Sophie despite her insistence; Sophie sings "Losing My Religion" alone as he watches.
+Upset at being left alone by him, Sophie refuses to return to their room and hangs out with tourists she had previously met playing pool.
 Michael creeps up on Sophie from behind, frightening her.
 They later kiss beside a pool.
-Meanwhile, Calum goes to the beach and walks into the ocean.
+Meanwhile, Calum walks into the nearby ocean.
 When Sophie returns to their room, she finds him asleep naked and gently covers him with a sheet.